maxhebditch/batchgit/README.md

 ##FAQs
 ###Why are some of my repos not being found?
 When initially run, or using the `-f` flag alone, it will only search from your home folder.
 To find repos in other locations you need to use a location after the `-g` or use the add recursively function.

+###I can't see some of the text
+The default mode for this script assumes you use a dark coloured terminal.
+You can change the script to a light colourscheme, i.e. dark text, by editing the colourscheme variable at the top from

+        colourscheme=light
+        colourscheme=dark

 ##TODO
 26. Git checkout master for all repos